dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 -->
 [!code-csharp[Fixup_for_added_or_deleted_entities_5](../../../samples/core/ChangeTracking/ChangingFKsAndNavigations/RequiredRelationshipsSamples.cs?name=Fixup_for_added_or_deleted_entities_5)]

 After removing the post from the first collection the object is not marked as `Deleted` as it was in the previous example.
-Instead, EF is tracking that the relationship is severed _even though this is a required relationship_.
+Instead, EF Core is tracking that the relationship is severed _even though this is a required relationship_.
 (The FK value is considered null by EF Core even though it cannot really be null because the type is not nullable.
 This is known as a "conceptual null".)

 ```output
 Post {Id: 3} Modified